-- 1. Every suite should be equipped with at least one smoke detector and sprinklers.
+- Every suite and bedroom is equipped with a smoke detector and sprinklers.
 These are vital pieces of life safety equipment.
-Do not tamper with them. - 2.
-Carelessly handled or discarded cigarettes are the leading cause of fire deaths.
-Smoking is prohibited in this residence facility. - 3.
-Only authorized appliances are permitted.
+Do not tamper with them. - Carelessly handled or discarded cigarettes are a leading cause of fire deaths.
+Smoking is prohibited in this residence facility. - Only authorized appliances are permitted.
 They should be used in a safe manner. - 4.
 Never overload electrical outlets.
-Replace any electrical cord that is cracked or frayed.
-Never run extension cords under rugs.
+Do not use electrical cords that are cracked or frayed.
+Never run extension cords across paths of travel.
 Use only power strips with circuit breakers.
-Use only fire retardant rugs and furnishings. - 5.
-Familiarize yourself and members of your household with the location of all stairways, fire escapes and other means of egress. - 6.
+Use only fire retardant rugs and furnishings. - Familiarize yourself with the location of exit doors, stairways and other means of egress in the building. - 6.
 With the members of your suite, prepare an emergency escape route to use in the event of a fire in the building.
-Choose a meeting place in a designated assembly area where you should all meet in case you get separated during a fire. - 7.
-All decorations and artificial Christmas trees must be either inherently fire retardant or treated with a fire retardant chemical and they must be labeled as such for it to be accepted as fire retardant. - 8.
-Candles that can be lit are not allowed for any decorations and/or indoor ceremonies. - 9.
-Christmas trees and any other holiday decoration should not be placed in any required exit pathway. - 10.
-Natural Christmas trees, wreaths and branches are not permitted in any campus building. - 11.
-Artificial trees may be decorated with electric lights.
+Choose a meeting place in the designated assembly area where you should all meet in case you get separated during a fire. - 7.
+All decorations and artificial Christmas trees must be either inherently fire retardant or treated with a fire retardant chemical and they must be labeled as such for it to be accepted as fire retardant. - Candles that can be lit are not allowed for any decorations and/or indoor ceremonies. - Christmas trees and any other holiday decoration should not be placed in any required exit pathway. - 10.
+Natural Christmas trees, wreaths and branches are not permitted in any campus building.

+- 11. Artificial trees may be decorated with electric lights.
 However, only U.L. listed miniature lights in perfect working condition may be used.
 Metallic trees should not be decorated with any type of electrical decorations or devices. - 12.
 All electrical lights must be turned off when you leave the area.